 Each extern will receive two hours weekly of individual supervision by a licensed clinical psychologist.
 Externs utilize audio & video recordings of their therapy sessions in supervision.
 Supervisors primarily embrace an integrative theoretical orientation that relies upon psychodynamic/relational, multicultural, feminist and cognitive theories.

-Externs meet one hour weekly with a Postdoctoral Staff member.
-Content varies according to extern needs and may include emphasis on assessment, therapy and tape listening, theory, ethics, and other relevant topics.
+Externs meet one hour weekly with a Staff Therapist.
+Content varies according to extern needs and may include emphasis on assessment, therapy and video viewing, theory, ethics, and other relevant topics.

 Externs and supervisors rotate case presentations during this weekly, one-hour seminar.
 In addition, supervisors and outside speakers will present on topics primarily focused on therapy, ethics, and specialty populations, with some variation according to extern need and interest.
 Externs will have the opportunity to develop their oral, written, and case conceptualization skills during the course of the seminar.

 Clinical staff gathers together weekly to briefly present intake clients and make recommendations for treatment planning.
 Diagnosis at intake is also emphasized.

 This seminar meets regularly and focuses on how to develop effective wellness programs.
 Externs are required to develop and implement at least one outreach program in the training year and assist with other programs as requester.
 They receive consultation, support and guidance on these projects in this seminar led by Senior Staff.

 This one-hour seminar meets regularly to focus on acquiring knowledge in the area of multicultural issues.
 The seminar will be led by Staff who will assist externs in exploring their own identity and increasing self-awareness while developing skills to work competently with diverse populations.